Seared Venison Loin with Diane Sauce

 - Add a knob of butter and a little oil, turn the steak over in the bubbling butter and baste.
-Remove the venison from the pan after approx 6 total minutes cooking time, or when it reaches an internal temperature of 50-52 degrees celcius.
-Cover and rest for at least 10 minutes.
+Remove the venison from the pan after approximately 6 minutes cooking time total, or when it reaches an internal temperature of 50-52˚C. Cover and rest for at least 10 minutes.
 You can rest the venison here for as long as you like - if it cools off simply flash over high heat for 30 seconds before serving.

-- Wipe the pan clean and place the pan back onto the heat, add the remaining butter, shallots and mushrooms, season lightly with salt and pepper, jiggling the pan to keep the mushrooms and shallots moving.
+- Wipe the pan clean and place it back onto the heat.
+Add the remaining butter, shallots and mushrooms, season lightly with salt and pepper, jiggling the pan to keep the mushrooms and shallots moving.

-- Add the cream, mustards, worcestershire sauce, stir, making sure you get all the tasty bits of the bottom of the pan.
-Take the sauce off the heat when the sauce has thickened and become glossy and has a taken on a deep caramel colour.
+- Next, add the cream, mustards and worcestershire sauce.
+Stir, making sure you get all the tasty bits of the bottom of the pan.
+Remove from the heat once the sauce has thickened, become glossy and taken on a deep caramel colour.

-- Add the parsley and remaining pepper, taste and and adjust the seasoning if necessary.
+- Add the parsley and remaining pepper, taste and adjust the seasoning if necessary.